About the Contest

-The 21st Annual Ceremony will be held in April of 2017.
+The 21st Annual Ceremony will be held on April of 25, 2017 at 7 PM.
 All finalists will be asked to read their poems aloud to the audience.
 Cash prizes will be awarded in two age categories, grades 6-8 and grades 9-12.
 All finalists receive cash prizes, in varying levels based on their placement of Honorable Mention, Third, Second, and First Prize.

 Each year, a total of about 30 poems are selected.
 These poems are published in a booklet that is distributed at the ceremony, as well as kept in the library’s permanent collection.